floraison/flor/doc/launching.md

 * `wait: 'tag:stage-a'` - wait for the tag "stage-a" to be reached, returns a Flor::Pointer instance
 * `wait: 'status:active'` - wait for the execution to be active, returns a Flor::Execution instance (or times out)
 * `wait: 'status:terminated'` - wait for execution to be terminated
+* `wait: 'var:customer_id'` - wait for the variable "customer_id" to be set at the root level, returns a Flor::Pointer instance (or times out)
+* `wait: 'var:customer_id:123'` - wait for the variable "customer_id" to be set at the root level with the value 123 (string or integer), returns a Flor::Pointer instance (or times out)

 See [multi_instance.md](multi_instance.md) for information and suggestions about such multi flor instance deployments.
 The spec [waiter_multi_spec.rb](../spec/unit/waiter_multi_spec.rb) explores a two instance setup, with one passive and one active flor instance.